kozec/syncthing-gtk/README.md

 syncthing-gui
 =============

-GTK3 &amp; python based GUI for Syncthing
+GTK3 &amp; python based GUI and notification area icon for Syncthing

 Currently supported:
 - Everything what WebUI can display